 Karen Kriss is an Artist, Animator and Lecturer in Media Arts at UNSW Art and Design.
+Her current roles include Disability Champion and Disability Advisor in the faculty of Arts, Design and Architecture at UNSW.
 Karen has also acted a the Program Director for the Master of Digital Media and International Exchange Coordinator for the School of Media Arts.

 Previously she has over 10 years of experience in the Animation and Visual effects industry including Head of Production Management, Visual Effects Producer, Digital Producer (Mr.X Toronto, CA), Senior Production Coordinator (Animal Logic, Sydney, Aus) and Animator and CG Artist (BDE/ BII Sydney, Aus).
 She has worked on both short form animation and feature films including Death Race, The Seeker: Dark Is Rising, The Rocker, Resident Evil: Extinction, Kit Kittredge: An American Girl Mystery, Flash of Genius and Happy Feet.